 Any requests to add, delete, or rearrange author names in an article published in an online issue will follow the same policies as noted above and result in a corrigendum.

-Journals should make clear the type of copyright under which authors work will be published.
-Upon acceptance of manuscript, authors will be asked to complete a 'Journal Publishing Agreement' (AET copyright form).
-An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'Journal Publishing Agreement' form or a link to the online version of this agreement.
+Journals should make clear the type of copyright under which authors' work will be published.
+Upon acceptance of the manuscript, authors will be asked to complete a 'Journal Publishing Agreement' (AET copyright form).
+An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'Journal Publishing Agreement form or a link to the online version of this agreement.

 Permission should be sought from the publisher to reproduce any substantial part of a copyrighted work that depends on both the significance of the material and the quantity of material used.
 This includes any text, illustrations, charts, tables, photographs, or other material from previously published sources used.
 If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners (publisher) and credit the source(s) in the manuscript.

 Copyright protects only original (i.e. creative) material.
 As such it protects only the particular form of expression of a work and not the ideas or facts contained in it.
 Public domain works are not protected by copyright and may be reproduced without permission.
 Permission would however be required to re-use the final formatted, edited, published version of the work in certain cases, as it is owned by the publisher.

 In order to disseminate the authors’ research work, the publishers need publishing rights.
 For open-access articles, the publisher uses an exclusive licensing agreement in which authors retain copyright in their manuscript (AET copyright form)

 After the manuscript is submitted or accepted for publication, the corresponding author is required to send a request through the signed change of authorship form (AET change of authorship form) to add or remove an author or to rearrange the author names of the submitted/accepted manuscript.